RedPandasOfficial/health-insurance-risk-calculator-server/README.md

 # Health Insurance Risk Calculator Server
 ## Information
-The developers of this project, Health Insurance Risk Calculator Server, are Benyamin Bamburac (benyaminfbamburac@lewisu.edu), Justin Ajuogu (Justinajuogu@lewisu.edu), and Aaron Rader (AaronRader@lewisu.edu).
+The developers of this project, Health Insurance Risk Calculator Server, are Benyamin Bamburac (benyaminfbamburac@lewisu.edu), Justin Ajuogu (justinajuogu@lewisu.edu), and Aaron Rader (aaronrader@lewisu.edu).

 ## Statement of Originality
 All content in this project is original.